 As technology evolves, so will the reconsideration of long-term storage and data migration policies to optimize the safety, accessibility, and compatibility of archived digital pathology images.
 Migration strategies may involve transferring data to newer storage technologies or formats.

 Healthcare institutions must establish clear policies and adhere to regulatory guidelines regarding the retention and disposal of digital pathology images.
 Factors such as legal and ethical considerations and technological advancements will influence decisions on how long to keep these images.
-Consult with legal and healthcare professionals to ensure compliance with relevant regulations and best practices.
+Please consult legal and healthcare professionals to ensure compliance with relevant regulations and best practices.

 Want to know more?
 Chat with one of our digital pathology experts today.
 Our consultants can walk you through each step, from concept to successful digital pathology implementation.